invent-framework/invent/docs/cheatsheet.rst

     is important to note that these are **blocking functions** so do not do anything which will cause the application to pause.

+Please note that the text associated with labels and buttons is formatted for template names with the values found in the ``data_store`` (see the example below).
+In this way, values stored in the ``data_store`` can safely be shown to the user.

 The following simple example demonstrates how transition functions work::

     from pypercard import Inputs, Card, CardApp